 Quantity of Letters

-Allopathic applicants are required to submit a minimum of four letters of recommendation and a maximum of six.
+Applicants who are going through the Premedical Advisory Committee are required to submit a minimum of four letters of recommendation and a maximum of six.
 These letters of recommendation will be included in their full form with your Committee Evaluation.
-You should probably have at the minimum two academic letters of reference from faculty or graduate teaching fellows at Columbia.
 It is required to have at least one from someone who has taught you in the sciences and recommended to have one from a faculty member in the liberal arts.
 A few schools have begun requiring 2 science letters.
 Others who may write useful letters include research advisors, administrators, faculty advisors, athletic coaches, supervisors of campus or summer jobs, and those who have known you in volunteer positions.
 MD/PhD applicants should have a letter from each research experience in addition to the recommendations above.
 As always, please check each school’s requirement.

 Letters should be sent directly to Preprofessional Advising within the Center for Student Advising in 403 Lerner Hall.
 Letters hand-delivered by applicants will not be accepted.
 Please note: All recommendations must be accompanied by a waiver form.
 Applicants should complete this form and provide it to all individuals who have agreed to write a letter of recommendation on your behalf along with an addressed, stamped envelope to our office.